xGR: Efficient Generative Recommendation Serving at Scale: Background

 \subsubsection{Discriminative Recommendation}

 To handle massive item pools, traditional industrial recommendation systems universally adopt a discriminative cascade architecture \cite{ibrahim2025revisiting}.
 This pipeline typically consists of three sequential filtering stages: \textit{Recall}, which selects thousands of candidates from hundreds of millions of items using two-tower models or inverted indices, focusing on coverage; \textit{Pre-ranking}, which uses lightweight models to narrow down the scope; and \textit{Fine-ranking}, the most computationally intensive stage, which typically employs DLRM\cite{liu2022monolith,naumov2019deep} to predict precise CTR/CVR scores for hundreds of candidates.
-However, this architecture faces fundamental limitations from both system and hardware perspectives.
+However, this architecture faces two fundamental limitations.
 First, the I/O overhead and network transmission accumulated across multiple model instances introduce significant system latency.
-Second, sparse embedding lookups (\texttt{gather} operations) dominate execution time, resulting in low arithmetic intensity.
+Second, sparse embedding lookups (\textit{gather} operations) dominate execution time, resulting in low arithmetic intensity.